BartmanAbyss/vscode-amiga-debug/README.md

 - WinUAE debug overlay, full control from your Amiga project
 - Frame Profiler: function-level + DMA cycles profiling
 - Size Profiler: profile the size of your executable by functions, data and references
+- Shrinkler executable cruncher with size profiling: profile the size of your compressed executable (open `.shrinklerstats` files)
 - Terminal window with access to the build tools

 ## How-to-use
 - `Amiga: View Memory`, `Amiga: Set Force Disassembly`, `Amiga: View Disassembly (Function)` are available from the command palette <kbd>Ctrl+Shift+P</kbd>